Stouts/Stouts.resources/README.md

 #### Usage

 Add `Stouts.resources` to your roles.
-Create `<inventory_dir>\resources` directory and place your files here.
+Create `<inventory_dir>\resources` directory and place your files here (`inventory_dir` is a directory where your inventory file are placed).
+All files and directories from the directory will be recursively copied to remote machine (by default to remote directory `/etc/ansible`).

 Example: